colleagues having discussion at round table

 min

-“Let's circle back and synergize our core competencies to engage in some blue-sky thinking and embrace the low-hanging fruit to ensure we have all our ducks in a row.”
-If you had to look up a word to get this sentence, you're not alone.
-Over half of young professionals admit to looking up a term in a meeting to understand the conversation, while 83% said they used a corporate buzzword they didn't understand to sound professional.
+“Let’s circle back and synergize our core competencies to engage in some blue-sky thinking and embrace the low-hanging fruit to ensure we have all our ducks in a row.”
+You're not alone if you had to look up a word to get this sentence.
+Over half of young professionals admit to looking up a term in a meeting to understand the conversation.
+At the same time, 83% said they used a corporate buzzword they didn’t understand to sound professional.
 1

-Welcome to the world of business buzzwords!
-That special blend of jargon in the office, popping up in meetings and flooding your emails.
+Welcome to the world of business vocabulary!
+That unique blend of jargon in the office, popping up in meetings and flooding your emails.
 Here, we dive into the words that shape our work environments, from the catchphrases everyone loves to those annoying corporate phrases you hate.

 Whatever you’re looking for, from lists of workplace buzzword examples to business lingo dictionaries, we’ve got you covered.
 We’ll see which corporate expressions boost communication and which harm it.
 So grab your coffee, and let’s demystify the trending buzzwords that keep our office conversations buzzing.